cosmos/ibc-go/docs/app_modules/interchain-accounts/overview.md

 # Concepts

 *Host Chain*: The chain where the interchain account is registered.
-The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) that the interchain account will execute.
+The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) for which the interchain account will execute.

 *Controller Chain*: The chain registering and controlling an account on a host chain.
 The controller chain sends IBC packets to the host chain to control the account.
 A controller chain must have at least one interchain accounts authentication module in order to act as a controller chain.